MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.fr-fr/Instructions/Demos/5-IT-Demo.md

 1. Ouvrez Word (dans votre navigateur ou votre application de bureau).

-1. Dans la zone d’invite **Décrivez ce que vous souhaitez écrire**, tapez ce qui suit :
+1. Dans la boîte de dialogue **Que souhaitez-vous que Copilot rédige ?**, tapez ce qui suit :

     ```text
     Using the Contoso [/CipherGuard Product Specification.docx] and the 'Project Implementation Plan' template provided in [paste in link to Project_Implementation_Plan.docx], draft a comprehensive project implementation plan for deploying Contoso CipherGuard.
 Ensure the plan aligns with the product specifications and follows the structure outlined in the template.